-Joseph Keen seems to have no direct connection to Keen & Co. of London, which was established in 1742 and became the largest mustard manufacturer in the world in the first half of the 19th century.
-Joseph arrived in Australia in 1941 and moved to Tasmania (then still known as Van Diemen’s Land) in 1943, where he met his wife Annie.
+Joseph Keen seems to have had no direct connection to Keen & Co. of London, which was established in 1742 and became the largest mustard manufacturer in the world in the first half of the 19th century.
+Joseph arrived in Australia in 1841 and moved to Tasmania (then still known as Van Diemen’s Land) in 1843, where he met his wife Annie.
 They ran a small bakery and store and began to manufacture and sell sauces and spice mixes.

 In the mid-19th century, the ultimate showcase for businesses was the Exhibition.
 There were local exhibitions, international exhibitions and inter-colonial exhibitions.
 At this time, long before Federation, each Australian colony had its own economy and its own government reporting directly to the Crown.
 Prizes won at these exhibitions were a guarantee of quality to future customers.

 Joseph decided to send his curry powder and some of his sauces to exhibitions in Melbourne and Sydney, where he had considerable success.
 His advertising highlighted this.
 In 1869, one advertisement read:

 This much-esteemed Condiment for which a Medal was awarded at the Intercolonial Exhibition, can be had wholesale and retail from MESSRS.
 MURRAY & MURDOCH, Wellington House, Liverpool-street, Hobart Town, and to order of any Grocer or Storekeeper in the Colony, and of

 Curry powder was provided to the British Antarctic Expedition that sailed from Hobart in December 1898.
 The Keen’s company also supplied the expeditioners with five carrier pigeons, of which at least one actually returned with a message.